BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Stephsharon1/README.md

 Ensure headings accurately reflect the content of the section.
 Consistency: Use a consistent style and format throughout the document.
 Hierarchy: Clearly distinguish between main headings and subheadings (e.g., using size, font, or numbering).
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
 Be upfront: Tell people what the product does right away.
 Keep it simple: Assume no prior knowledge.
 Include clear steps: Guide users through setup and basic use.
 Anticipate problems: Offer solutions to common issues.
-## 12. How can you succinctly convey the purpose and key features of a product?Elevator Pitch: Craft a concise statement that captures the essence of the product.
+## 12. How can you succinctly convey the purpose and key features of a product?
+Elevator Pitch: Craft a concise statement that captures the essence of the product.
 Bullet Points: List key features in short, easy-to-read bullet points.
 User Benefits: Focus on what the user gains by using the product